Apolo151/machathon5_api/README.md

 ### Leaderboard

-Competitors will be able to see their scores and ranking through the competitions leaderboard.
+Competitors will be able to see their scores and rankings through the competition leaderboard.

 ## Local Setup

 - make sure you have [NodeJS](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) and [PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/) (or a serverless postgres database on [neon](https://neon.tech/)) installed

-> using [nvm](https://nodejs.org/en/download/package-manager) is recommended for installing node
+> using [nvm](https://nodejs.org/en/download/package-manager) is recommended for installing node.

 - Clone repo